-Louise Penny Master Class: Writing to the next corner
+Louise Penny on writing to the next corner

-The master crime writer on the advice that changed her life—and the critic she had to lock out of the room to make it happen.
+On the 10th Anniversary of the publication of her first book Still Life, the master crime writer shares the story of the advice that changed her life—and the critic she had to lock out of the room to make it happen.

 "You can’t write a book.
 What’re you thinking?
 And even if you do, it won’t get published.
 And if it is, you won’t make a living at it, so why even try?”